 Celebrities, influencers and social media users all around the globe are taking to TikTok for entertainment while social-distancing amid the coronavirus pandemic.

-The app, which launched in China in 2016, became available in the United States in 2018 after merging with the music app musical.ly.
+The music-focused video-sharing app, which launched in China in 2016, became available in the United States in 2018 after merging with the music app musical.ly.
 While the app continued to gain popularity in 2019, it started making headlines when celebrity kids enlisted their parents to help them make viral dance videos.